-- Capital Works Program fluctuates in line with grant funding for the life of the plan . - Not enough funding is being allocated for the renewal of assets. - Council's service levels have been maintained at the current level and will be reviewed during the term of the plan. - There is a reduction in funding for Roads and Maritime Services (RMS) works. - Operating grant income remains relatively static. - Council's overall financial position weakens over the life of the plan.
+- Council's liquidity reduces over the life of the plan and will require use of an overdraft. - Capital Works Program fluctuates in line with grant funding for the life of the plan . - Not enough funding is being allocated for the renewal of assets. - Council's service levels have been maintained at the current level and will be reviewed during the term of the plan. - There is a significant reduction in funding for Roads and Maritime Services (RMS) works. - Operating grant income remains relatively static. - Council's overall financial position weakens over the life of the plan.